Homer’s Golden Chain

 Homer - Iliad

-In the Iliad (often dated around 8th centiury BC), Homer speaks about the chain that links earth and heaven, and by which humans may ascend to the realm of the gods.
+In the Iliad (often dated around 8th century BC), Homer speaks about the chain that links earth and heaven, and by which humans may ascend to the realm of the gods.
 In this passage Zeus declares that all the gods and goddesses together could not, with a golden chain, drag him from on high, but that if he pulled, he would drag them, with earth and sea, would then bind the chain round the summit of Olympus, and all the rest would hang aloft.
 Quote from Iliad (Hom.
 Il.
 8.18):

 If I see anyone acting apart and helping either Trojans or Danaans, he shall be beaten beyond the limits of universal order [kosmos] ere he come back again to Olympus; or I will hurl him down into dark Tartaros far into the deepest pit under the earth, where the gates are iron and the floor bronze, as far beneath Hades as heaven is high above the earth, that you may learn how much the mightiest I am among you.
 Try me and find out for yourselves.